vkirch/100-days-of-code/log.md

 **Thoughts:**  Slightly frustrated with how long it is taking me to figure out how to properly and efficiently style all the elements on my survey.

 **Link to my work:** https://codepen.io/vanessakirch88/pen/xaLBRY

+### Day 12: September 5, 2018

+**Today's Progress**:  Finished the survey and now moving on towards the landing page project.
+I got to only style the survey a  little more but I'm still looking to come back to it at a later point.
+We'll see.

+**Thoughts:** Still doing good.

+**Link to my work:** https://codepen.io/vanessakirch88/pen/xaLBRY